ZacharyCWilliams/App-Academy-Notes/interview-prep.md

  In this section we'll explore how to analyze the efficiency of algorithms in terms of their speed (time complexity) and memory consumption (space complexity).

- The question we MUST ask ourselves the golden question, which is, **how does our performance scale?** In other words:
+ We MUST ask ourselves the golden question, which is, **how does our performance scale?** In other words:

  ```
 Will your code still be performant if we increase the size of the input?
 For example, sorting 3 numbers is trivial; but how about a million numbers?
  ```